Mean value formulas on sublattices and flags of the random lattice: Some background

 Throughout this paper, we will also write $L$ for any representative of the coset $L \in X_n$ when it is harmless to do so, as we have done above.
 In other words, we write $L$ for both an element of $\SL(n,\R)$ and the lattice spanned by the row vectors of $L$, to keep the notations simple.
-With this understood, it is easy to check that $T_p$ is well-defined.
-It is also okay to take $T_p$ to be the usual Hecke operators, at the cost of slightly modifying our arguments below.

-The following discrete analogue of Theorem 1 of Rogers (\cite{Rogers}) is crucial to the present paper.
-The proof is a straightforward adaptation of Rogers's to our situation.
+Lemma \ref{lemma:eqdist} below, which is a discrete analogue of Theorem 1 of Rogers (\cite{Rogers}), is crucial to the present paper.
+However, the author (thanks to Kevin Schmitt) recently found that Rogers's argument contains an error: in p.
+256 of \cite{Rogers}, he claims $\int_{X_n} \rho(\gamma L) d\mu_n = \int_{X_n} \rho(L) d\mu_n$ for any $\gamma \in \SL(n,\R)$, saying that it follows ``from the known properties of the fundamental domain,'' but offering no justification otherwise.
+This equality is in fact not true, which can be seen by taking $n=2$, $\rho$ any function on $X_n$ vanishing in a neighborhood of the cusp, and

+for large $a > 0$, for example.
+Fortunately, in our discrete context, the needed relation follows from the basic properties of the Hecke operators.